Skip to main content

 Extension to stay in the UK

-If you are already employed by us and have obtained an extension of stay in the UK we will need to see your new biometric card when you receive it.
+If you are already employed by us and have obtained an extension of stay in the UK, we will need to conduct a repeat right to work check once the extension has been granted.

 Other useful information